 SAP’s Cloud Application Lifecycle Management (CALM), and its integration with SAP Signavio, LeanIX, SAP Business Technology Platform (BTP), and SAP Datasphere, promises to drive huge efficiencies for the implementation and continuous improvement of SAP systems.
 This combination of tools, unique to SAP, can help customers and their partners improve how key processes are built and deployed on both the business and technology sides of the equation.

 In a similar fashion, 2024 will see the further ascendancy of SAP Business Network.
-Growing adoption of SAP Business Network can help companies thrive in a complex, interconnected world defined by increasing demands on customer service, supply chain excellence, and sustainability.
+Growing adoption of SAP Business Network can help companies thrive in a complex, interconnected world defined by increasing customer service, supply chain excellence, and sustainability demands.
 The process efficiencies, the ability to “comply once” and publish that compliance to a network full of prospective trading partners, and the ability to expand customer and partner networks will begin to accrue for a widening set of SAP customers in 2024.

 SAP For Industries

 Finally, 2024 will be the year in which SAP’s industry-specific capabilities will start making a difference for customers.
 The irony of SAP’s “clean core” strategy is that a clean core is an undifferentiated core, one that can only deliver standardized processes that don’t support true competitive advantage.
-But if you add industry-specific capabilities—deployed in SAP S/4HANA Cloud or as part of SAP BTP—the advantages become more clear: adding industry functionality on top of a clean core gives customers the ability to standardize and innovate at the same time.
+However, if you add industry-specific capabilities—deployed in SAP S/4HANA Cloud or as part of SAP BTP—the advantages become clearer: adding industry functionality on top of a clean core allows customers to standardize and innovate simultaneously.

-SAP has always had deep support for industries, since the R/2 days, and this legacy of industry functionality is becoming increasingly important to customers looking to justify the cost of moving to SAP S/4HANA, SAP CX, SAP SuccessFactors, SAP Business Network, and other product lines.
+Since the R/2 days, SAP has had deep support for industries, and this legacy of industry functionality is becoming increasingly important to customers looking to justify the cost of moving to SAP S/4HANA, SAP CX, SAP SuccessFactors, SAP Business Network, and other product lines.

 So sit back, buckle up, and get ready for one helluva ride.
 Hopefully, 2024 will be the year in which some of the messiness we experienced in 2023 starts to make sense for customers still sorting through business complexities and finding the right path forward for their organizations.
 At a minimum, like every year, the journey promises to be anything but boring.